Skip navigation

 Most people with Down syndrome have an extra copy of chromosome 21 in all their cells.
 This common form of Down syndrome is called trisomy 21.
 "Trisomy" means having three copies of a chromosome in your cells instead of the usual two.
 With less common types of Down syndrome, a person may have:

-The extra chromosome affects the way a baby's brain and body develop.
-The symptoms may range from mild to severe.
-Children with Down syndrome usually have some problems with thinking and learning.
-They may start talking later than other children.
+The extra chromosome in Down syndrome affects the way a fetus's brain and body develop.
+This can cause mild or severe problems with development, thinking, learning, and physical health.
+Children with Down syndrome may also start talking later than other children and have:

 There are two basic types of tests that help find Down syndrome during pregnancy: